The Townships Project

 Early Childhood Development (ECD) Training

 Studies have long proven the value of Early Childhood Development (ECD) in every child’s life.
 ECD is also foundational to building healthy communities.
-Rotarian Annemarie Mostert recognized an opportunity in the transformational potential of ECD.
+South African Rotarian Annemarie Mostert recognized an opportunity in the transformational potential of ECD.
+She also recognized it is crucial for ECD business owners to learn the skills to run a sustainable enterprise.
+This aligns with our goal of Building Better Businesses in South Africa.

-In 2019, led by CEO Mostert, Sesego Foundation developed and ran an accredited ECD training program in Alexandra Township.
+In 2019, led by CEO Mostert, Sesego Foundation developed and ran an accredited ECD training program in Alexandra Township in Johannesburg.
 Graduates of this training are now entitled to ongoing government-funds per child.
-The result is sustainable day care businesses, benefitting the women owners, the children and their parents.
+The result is sustainable day care businesses, benefitting the women owners.
+It also ensures that client children and their parents are not left without care due to ECD business failure.

 Early Childhood Development (ECD) Training